salesforce-misc/interaction-service-apis/README.md

 Here `"subject":"005xx0000012345"` is the salesforce id of sender.

-### The outbound message with attachment (Deprecated, See below for the new outbound message event structure)
+### The outbound message with attachment (Deprecated in Spring '24, Support for this deprecated event structure will be removed starting Summer '24.
+See below for the new outbound message event structure effective starting Spring '24)
 ```
 {
   replayId: '2278491',